GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

   have room to increase the version number when you upload new versions of your item.
 Each new version that you upload to the Chrome Web Store must have a larger version number than the previous version.
-- If your item uses [Native Client][8], you can structure your application directory hierarchy and ZIP file in a way that reduces the size of the user download package.
-For details, see [Reducing the size of the user download package][9].

 ## Create and setup a developer account {: #create-setup-a-developer-account }